QMSS-G5063-2021/Group_B_ChinaWatchers/README.md

 ## Key Components
 1. World Map - Where is China investing in?
 2. Yearly Investments by Categories - What is China investing in?
-3, Outgoing FDI - Is China really investing more than the US?
+3. Outgoing FDI - Is China really investing more than the US?
-4.Next Frontier: Africa - What do we know about how China is investing in Africa?
+4. Next Frontier: Africa - What do we know about how China is investing in Africa?

 ## Links